Who doesn’t like flashy graphics and cool technology, right?

 Personal Capital’s main income stream is from having their RIAs manage your assets on a sliding scale.

 The fee structure is transparent and competitive with most RIAs (who charge 1% or more of assets every year).
 But I was contacted by one of their RIAs three times by phone and once by email without opting-in to their RIA service.

 An alternative to the Personal Capital human touch and a different fee structure are impersonal services like Betterment.

 The trade-off is that Betterment won’t help me manage my deeply emotional relationship with money like a Personal Capital RIA will.

 One thing’s for sure though.
-You and your friends can make money from Personal Capital through referrals.
+You can help worthy causes through Personal Capital referrals.

-They give you $10 and your friend $10 when signing up through your referral link (yep, that’s my referral link) and linking two financial accounts.
+They give Habitat for Humanity $20 when signing up through your referral link (yep, that’s my referral link) and linking two financial accounts.

 What’s the Catch?

 I don’t see any major catches with Personal Capital.